 You’ve heard of Trophy Ridge right? and if you haven’t?
 Where have you been?
 Their sights and quivers are some of the best accessories you can get.
 I think they’re also still owned by Bear Archery who are another firm favorite in our eyes.

-The XV525IR is a 1.5-5x magnification scope with a 25mm objective lens.
-It has an illuminated reticle with 5 different brightness levels that you can adjust to be either green or red.
-These levels are well calibrated for low light conditions and the reticle is great for hunters as it has 9 different reference points.
+The XV525IR is a 1.5-5x magnification scope with a 25mm objective lens diameter.
+It has an illuminated reticle with 5 different brightness levels and adjusts between red and green light.
+These levels are well calibrated for low light conditions and the reticle is great for crossbow hunters as it has 9 different reference points.

 This is a variable speed scope which means that it has a dial that allows you to adjust the scope reference points to take into account the drop of an arrow (bolt) depending on the actual speed of your bow.
 This means you can adjust it to get those reference points to match exactly with yardages that you want, you start at 20, step back to 40, adjust for speed and eventually when totally sighted in you end up with nice 20, 40 yard references, no guesswork needed.